If you have any further queries about the iPad scheme, please contact Mr Henderson. Click here

 What is the situation with using standard tools (e.g. MS Word, Excel & PowerPoint) as they require licensing?

-These products will not be used on the iPads.
-Equivalent software on the iPads, such as Pages, Numbers and Keynote, will be used instead.
+These products can be used on the iPads, but equivalent software is also available on iPads, such as Pages, Numbers and Keynote.
+Students will have choice over which software package they can use.
 Students will still have access to PCs and we have a full range of Microsoft Office products, as well and other DTP and CAD packages that will still be used as appropriate.
-We believe it is good for students to experience a range of software, including different operation systems.
+We believe it is good for students to experience a range of software, including different operating systems.
 Documents created on the iPad can be accessed and edited on a PC if necessary and vice versa.

 Will my son be able to access his school user area from home?